DMnBI/DeepMobilome/README.md

 Predict existence of the target sequence in sample using the trained model.
 Sample1 and sample2 are human data from [Cho, Y., et al., Deciphering Resistome in Patients With Chronic Obstructive Pulmonary Diseases and Clostridioides difficile Infections.
 Front Microbiol, 2022.
 13: p.
 919907.]
-Target sequence is 'IS26/AAC(6')-Ie-APH(2'’)-Ia/N-acetyltransferase/IS26'
+Target sequence is 'IS26/AAC(6')-Ie-APH(2'’)-Ia/N-acetyltransferase/IS26' fastq file of sample1 and sample2 is uploaded at xxx(dropbox link)

 ```
 cd tutorial/